Allow me to paint you a picture of 2 companies:

-In fact, It’s awkward for them to name think of they do as “work.”
+In fact, it’s awkward for them to name the thing they do as “work.”
 It’s more accurate to call it play.
 They often remark to their jealous friends, “I can’t believe I’m getting paid for this.”

 They live life in a state of feeling blessed, grateful and energized.